huggingface/transformers/docs/source/tokenizer_summary.rst

     ('hug', 10), ('p' 'ug', 5), ('p' 'un', 12), ('b' 'un', 4), ('hug' 's', 5)

-If we stop there, the tokenizer can apply the rules it learned to new words (as long as they don't have characters that are in the base vocabulary).
+If we stop there, the tokenizer can apply the rules it learned to new words (as long as they don't contain characters that were not in the base vocabulary).
 For instance 'bug' would be tokenized as ``['b', 'ug']`` but mug would be tokenized as ``['<unk>', 'ug']`` since the 'm' is not in the base vocabulary.
-This doesn't happen to letters in general (since the base corpus uses all of them), but to special characters like emoticons.
+This doesn't happen to letters in general (since the base corpus uses all of them), but to special characters like emojis.

 As we said before, the vocabulary size (which is the base vocabulary size + the number of merges) is a hyperparameter to choose.
 For instance :doc:`GPT <model_doc/gpt>` has a vocabulary size of 40,478 since they have 478 base characters